Rajeshwari2805/login-register/README.md

 ## Note
 This repository contains the frontend UI only.
 The backend (PHP + MySQL) runs locally using XAMPP.
+For full working backend with database:
-Full backend files available in the project folder.
+- Clone the project
+- Install XAMPP
+- Run on localhost:8080

 ## How to Run Locally
 1. Install XAMPP